tanvirs2/laravel_react_docker/README.md

 ### &rarr; `php artisan app:fresh-install`

-This command will migrate and seed the database, create a user, and fetch data from three APIs: **'The Guardian'**, **'New York Times'**, and **'NewsAPI.org'**.
+This command will migrate and seed the database, create a user, and fetch data from three APIs: **The Guardian**, **New York Times**, and **NewsAPI.org**.
 The fetched articles and news will be populated in the database.

 <br/>